msftrobiro/SAPonAzure/deploy/v2/USAGE.md

    util/set_resource_group.sh <resource_group_name> <template_name>
    ```

+   **Note:** You can avoid this step by setting the environment variable `SAP_HANA_RESOURCE_GROUP` to your desired resource group name.
+   This can be done in any of the standard ways, such as:

+     - Setting in your current terminal session (e.g. `export SAP_HANA_RESOURCE_GROUP="rg-sap-hana-dev"`)
+     - Setting as a prefix of your script command (e.g. `SAP_HANA_RESOURCE_GROUP="rg-sap-hana-dev" util/terraform_v2.sh plan single_node_hana`)
+     - Setting in your dot files (e.g. in `.bash_profile`)

+   In any case, this opens up scope for programatically setting the HANA deployment resource group using something personal to your user (e.g. $USER variable), which helps to avoid clashes with others that might be sharing the same Azure subscription.

 ## Build/Update/Destroy Lifecycle

 In the following steps you will need to substitute a `<template_name>` for the template.
 To see the currently available tempaltes, run:\